carloramferrer/Django-AWS/README.md

 (aws-access-id): AKIAJOUAASEXAMPLE
 (aws-secret-key): 5ZRIrtTM4ciIAvd4EXAMPLEDtm+PiPSzpoK
 ```
 4. Set your application name, platform and SSH key pair.
 You can use the default **'eb'** name for you application.
 Next, choose which platform you're using.
-In our case, choose Python 3.6.
+In our case, choose **Python 3.6**.
 Lastly, use the default option for your key pair.
 If you want to change your settings, you can use ``` eb init -i ```.
 More documentation for configurations are included in the [AWS Documentation](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create-deploy-python-django.html).

 5. Create your environment with your project name``` eb create ``` This command will create your environment with the name you've specified.
 6. Check your environment status ``` eb status ``` and copy the CNAME of your environment.